sudexp/wordpress-tutorial/README.md

 ```

 #### Footer
-Similar to the above, create a new file *footer.php*, which will contain all the code located in the site footer.
-In  *index.php* select and cut out the entire part of the code below *div class="question"* (include it) and paste it into the created *footer.php*.
-At the end of *index.php* file, instead of the lost part, similarly  insert the following header connection code:
+Similar to above, create a new file *footer.php*, which will contain all code located in site footer.
+In  *index.php* select and cut out the entire part of code below *div class="question"* (include it) and paste it into created *footer.php*.
+At the end of *index.php*, instead of lost part, similarly insert the following header connection code:
 ```
 // index.php
 <?php